 Oh hey, my Belgian recipes chapter is growing day by day!

-I’ve made quite a few Belgian classics in the past.
-And I haven’t even scratched the surface.
-I wasn’t really aware that there are so many traditional dishes though!
+I have made quite a few Belgian classics in the past.
+And I have not even scratched the surface.
+I was not really aware that there are so many traditional dishes though!

-If not impossible.
-I think I’ve only seen it twice before on a menu really.
+I think I have only seen it twice before on a menu really.

-No worries, it’s a very easy meal to make.
+No worries, it is a very easy meal to make.

 Lamb meatballs with sour cherries also sound great to me!

 In fact, you can also serve this sour cherry sauce with roast lamb by the way.

 Can you easily find canned sour cherries around where you live?

 I do not often cook with them, but it’s a great ingredient.
 Perfect for savory dishes like these meatballs.
 I have also used them before in a dessert!

 Do you like this simple Belgian meatball dish?